 Promotion of large-scale business conferences on Facebook is profitable if started in advance (2-3 months before the event), supplied with suitable creatives and ad audience settings, and having a price increase plan approved.
 Test targeting settings and creatives to reduce the average conversion cost.
 Engage the audience and forestall ad fatigue.

-Tendee enables launching ads in several clicks, schedule posts with automated ticket links, and analyse results on a single page.
+Tendee enables launching ads in just a few clicks, cheduling posts with automated ticket links, and analysing results on a single page.
 Let’s get started!